How to integrate and manage your company's Slack integration with Lattice

 Once connected, you'll notice Lattice's Slack App will appear on your righthand Slack panel.
-This is a private Slack App that will allow you to give public/private/manager-only feedback as well as requesting feedback, responding to feedback requests and writing notes to Self.
+This is a private Slack App that will allow you to give public/private/manager-only feedback and request feedback, respond to feedback requests, and write notes to Self.
 You are also able to view any 1:1 meeting, review cycle completing, and update completion reminders.

 This will appear for all employees and enable them to use every function of Lattice's Feedback tool within Slack.

-Please note: All Slack users will have visibility into the Lattice App regardless of whether or not they have active accounts in Lattice.
-If a non-Lattice user interacts with the Lattice app, they will be notified that they are not active in Lattice and they should reach out to their account admin.
-Additionally, the email addresses of your Slack accounts need to match the email addresses of your Lattice accounts in order to take advantage of the integration.
+Please note: All Slack users will have visibility into the Lattice App regardless of whether they have active accounts in Lattice.
+If a non-Lattice user interacts with the Lattice app, they will be notified that they are not active in Lattice, and they should reach out to their account admin.
+Additionally, the email addresses of your Slack accounts need to match the email addresses of your Lattice accounts to take advantage of the integration.

 Customizing Slack Notifications